 - How will changing climate, soils and vegetation influence the movement of water and nutrients from tundra into Arctic’s pristine fresh waters?

 - How will changes to climate, water runoff and nutrients affect populations of fish and other aquatic life in Arctic streams and rivers?

-2014 Arctic Fellowships are subject to funding availability.
+Alaska Field Experience fellowships are subject to funding availability.

 Read the “Toolik Field Journal” blog by past Arctic fellows.